Freedom internet (a hacker friendly ISP in The Netherlands) offered us a year of free internet.

 The end result of this configuration effort will be that you will have a modem of which the management interface is reachable on a static IP address while internet access is provided to the OpenWRT router via a PPPoE tunnel.

-The web interface of the modem is by default available on http://192.168.1.1 with username admin.
-The password is unique to your modem and can be found on the label on the bottom of the device.
-Make sure the IP address of your computer is in the same range as the modem, for example you could configure your computer to have static IP address 192.168.1.2 with subnetmask 255.255.255.0.
+Make sure the IP address of your computer is in the same range as the modem, for example you could configure your computer to have static IP address 192.168.1.2

-Click on the burger menu on the top right and navigate to Maintenance > User Account.
+.
 Here you can click on the edit button of the admin account to change it’s password.

 We’re going to use this device as a simple modem.
 Because of this there is no need to run CPU intensive tasks like a firewall on this device, the OpenWRT router will take care of this instead.

-Click on the burger menu on the top right and navigate to Security > Firewall.
+.
 Now disable both the IPv4 and IPv6 firewalls and set the security level to low for both LAN to WAN and WAN to LAN.

 Because we disabled the firewall it is a good idea to check which built-in services of the modem are exposed on which network interfaces.
-In the Maintenance > Remote management menu you can limit the management services of the modem to be reachable only from the LAN connection.
-We recommend leaving only HTTP and HTTPS services enabled on only the LAN interface.
+In the Maintenance > Remote management

-Go to Network Setting > Broadband.
+.
 We configured the modem to have one broadband interface with the following settings:

-In the settings menu of the WAN interface this can be done by setting the mode to Bridge and disabling the VLAN option.
+In the settings menu of the WAN interface this can be done by setting the mode to Bridge

-Go to Network Setting > Home Networking.
+Go to Network Setting > Home Networking

 Configure the modem to have a static IP address in a range that is both private and outside of the subnet you use for your normal network.
-At TkkrLab we use the 10.42.0.0/16 subnet for our normal network and 10.43.0.0/16 for devices we don’t trust and want to keep separated from the internet.
-Because of this we chose 10.44.1.1/24 for the modem.
-The /x notation indicates

 Our OpenWRT router is a Ubiquiti EdgeRouter Lite, which can easily be converted into an OpenWRT router by opening the case, removing the built-in SB drive which is plugged into the internal USB port and flashing OpenWRT to that USB drive.